Midwest emo: Characteristics

 According to The Chicago Reader critic Leor Galil, the second-wave bands of the Midwest emo scene "transformed the angular fury of D.C. emo into something malleable, melodic, and cathartic—its common features included cycling guitar parts, chugging bass lines, and unconventional singing that sounded like a sweet neighbor kid with no vocal training but plenty of heart."
+According to Loudwire, midwest emo is sometimes incorrectly believed to be the sound of emo's first wave: "Depending on who you ask, we are currently on either our fourth or fifth wave of emo music. [...]
+Midwest emo is widely considered to be the second wave of emo.
+The first wave of emo music had a punk lean."

 Incorporating elements from indie rock, the genre also features "gloomy chord progressions" and arpeggiated guitar melodies, which according to The Post, results in "a much less intense version of emo."
 Midwest emo is also commonly associated with the use of math rock elements, which were utilized by 1990s bands such as Sunny Day Real Estate and American Football to "create the backbone" of the subgenre.
-Texas Is the Reason guitarist Norman Brannon has stated that the 1993 albums The Problem with Me by Seam, In on the Kill Taker by Fugazi, and On the Mouth by Superchunk were particularly influential, having been "name-checked by every second-wave emo band I knew".
-Post-hardcore band Jawbox also impacted the sound of Midwest emo, being cited as an influence by such bands as Braid, Elliott, and the Jazz June.
+Texas Is the Reason guitarist Norman Brannon has stated that the 1993 albums The Problem with Me by Seam, In on the Kill Taker by Fugazi, and On the Mouth by Superchunk were particularly influential, having been "name-checked by every second-wave emo band I knew."
+Post-hardcore band Jawbox also impacted the sound of Midwest emo, being cited as an influence by such bands as Braid, Elliott, the Jazz June, and Boys Life.

 The definable traits of the Midwest emo have proven to be easily fused with other genres of underground independent music.
 Revival bands including The World Is a Beautiful Place & I Am No Longer Afraid to Die mixed the Midwestern emo sound with genres such as post-rock and orchestral music.
 Other outfits, including Patterns Make Sunrise, The Pennikurvers, and Everyone Asked About You, introduced elements of twee pop and indie pop into the sound of Midwest emo.
 This proved influential to the aforementioned emo revival scene, with groups like Dowsing and Empire!
 Empire!
 (I Was a Lonely Estate) taking a similar approach.

 Midwest emo has also been described as a "whole band potluck" with several bands bringing in experimental sounds to develop the genre.
 The result is "a musical casserole of introspective lyrics, DIY sprinkles, and heartfelt garnishes that cooked up the signature Midwest Emo scene, where everyone brought their own instruments to the party".
 This style of shared sound and experimentation in the scene helped to develop the scene in the Midwest, where many alternative people feel there is a lack of culture.